huberttenhove/IntervalRacer/README.md

 deploy the war file in you glassfish server using the glassfish admin console (localhost:4848) The default settings can be used when deploying.

-Goto the following URL on your machine or press the launch button from the admin console of weblogic
+Goto the following URL on your machine or press the launch button from the admin console of glassfish
 	localhost:8080/IntervalRacer

 Enjoy the race